open-oap/open-oap/Documentation/ChangeLog/Index.md

 # Change log

+## Version 1.2.1

+- Correction of an outdated, misleading note in the README file.
+- check applicant email on send - add log/flashmsg
+- set Applicant user email as required
+- removed question marks in xlf (de)
+- add hidden field for invitation user form - for alignment with fe manager

 ## Version 1.2

 - !important  [TASK] include open_oap_users into open_oap to dissolve the dependence on an own extension